ICF-Next-Government/ngd-security-report-viewer/README.md

 # NGD Security Report Viewer

-A modern, interactive security report viewer and static HTML generator for SARIF, Semgrep, GitLab SAST, and Gitleaks JSON files.
+A modern, interactive security report viewer and static HTML generator for SARIF, Semgrep, and GitLab SAST JSON files.
 View reports locally with advanced filtering and deduplication, or export as self-contained HTML files for sharing.

 ![ICF Security Report Viewer](./.docs/file-upload.webp)